 Minor and A.A.
 Concentration Requirements: Accounting.
-The Accounting minor and concentration consists of 18 s.h. distributed as follows:
+The Accounting minor and concentration consists of 18 credits distributed as follows:

-ACC 1510 Principles of Financial Accounting 3 s.h.
-ACC 1520 Principles of Managerial Accounting 3 s.h.
-ACC 3410 Intermediate Accounting I 3 s.h.
-ACC 3420 Intermediate Accounting II 3 s.h.
+ACC 1510 Principles of Financial Accounting 3 credits ACC 1520 Principles of Managerial Accounting 3 credits ACC 3410 Intermediate Accounting I 3 credits ACC 3420 Intermediate Accounting II 3 credits

-Electives: Select two courses (6 s.h.) from any 3000 or 4000 level electives in Accounting.
+Electives: Select two courses (6 credits) from any 3000 or 4000 level electives in Accounting.